About RAHS Events

 In recent years a number of RAHS event initiatives have been introduced:

-- Since 2012, some history lectures at History House have been recorded and are available to view and listen as RAHS Podcasts.
+- Since 2012, some history lectures at History House have been recorded and are available to view and listen on the RAHS YouTube.

 - In 2013 we introduced a new series History is Hot, where postgraduate students are given an opportunity to deliver a history talk at History House.